Enter Bird's Name in Search Box:

 |5.25" 13.3cm||8" 20.3cm||0.35oz 9.9g||Parulidae||Cardellina canadensis|

-Distribution: Found from the western tip of Newfoundland, through the lower half of Quebec, north to James Bay, and across all the western provinces, north to the North West Territories southern boundaries, touching the Yukon and British Columbia.
-Around the Great Lakes, south to Georgia, north-east to New Jersey, north along the Atlantic coast.
-Spends its winters in South America.
+Distribution: Found from the western tip of Newfoundland, through the lower half of Quebec, north to James Bay and across all the western provinces, north to the Northwest Territories southern boundaries, touching the Yukon and British Columbia.
+Around the Great Lakes, south to Georgia, northeast to New Jersey and north along the Atlantic coast.
+It spends its winters in South America.